WhiteaglePT/node-anviz/README.md

 ```

 ### Documentation
-This is a work in progress, documentation is on it's way.
-At this time you may check the examples folder.
+This project has been a bit sidetracked for years, I implement methods as I need them (to use them on my devices & projects).
+All implemented methods are documented on the examples folder, with one example per method.
+So if you want to call a method you'll find a valid call there.

 ### Methods status:
-##### PLEASE NOTE: There method descriptions were taken out DIRECTLY from the protocol document (check the pdf on the dev/ folder); Do not make me questions about the descriptions, some of them are incomprehensible.
+##### PLEASE NOTE: The method descriptions were taken out DIRECTLY from the protocol document (check the pdf on the dev/ folder); Do not make me questions about the descriptions, some of them are incomprehensible.
 #
 ID | Method Description | Command | Status | Name | Tested On Device
 ------------ | ------------- | ------------- | ------------- | ------------- | -------------